 Tag: Opinion

 You know what riles me up the most?
 Rumour has it that a couple of FBI guys caught themselves a Pale.
 A young one, I’m guessing as it walked straight into their trap.
-Of course, the Feds didn’t know what to make of a heat sucker like a Pale, and ended up killing the damned thing in a bath of boiling water.
-God damn it, the best chance in decades to understand what these things want with us, and these two meat heads treat it like some sort of lobster.
+Of course, the Feds didn’t know what to make of a heat sucker like a Pale and ended up killing the damned thing in a bath of boiling water.
+God damn it, the best chance in decades to understand what these things want with us, and these two meatheads cook it like some sort of lobster.
 I’m telling ya, that rumour better not be true or I’ll be royally pissed!

-The Pale, Darklings driven by their need for ambient warmth; hunters with desires that can not be satiated by blood or terror.
+The Pale (n.)
+Darklings driven by their need for ambient warmth.
+Hunters with desires that cannot be satiated by blood or terror.
 But what are the Pale, and why are they in our dimension?

 When Dark Conspiracy hit the shelves in shelves of game stores in 1991 it wasn’t the first RPG to deal with the themes of conspiracy horror, and nor would it be the last.
 What follows is a number of other roleplaying games that, in their own way, embrace the concepts of alien invasion, terrors from the dark, and hidden mysteries.